Cracked, Broken, Chipped Tooth Repair London - Treatment From £220

 Tooth Bonding is a simple dental procedure that usually doesn’t require any numbing to the tooth.
 To repair or bond a damaged tooth, the dentist will first etch the tooth surface with a gel to roughen it, this helps the composite resin to bond or adhere to the tooth structure.
 The dentist will then apply an adhesive to the tooth followed by a composite resin.
 The composite resin will then be shaped by the dentist to make it look like a natural tooth.
 The procedure is relatively quick and can typically be completed in one appointment.

-Dental Crown or Cap
+Dental Crown Or Cap

 If you have a large portion of the tooth that’s broken off or if the tooth has a lot of decay, the dentist may need to grind part of the remaining tooth structure and cover it with a dental cap or crown.
 A dental crown is a tooth-shaped cap, custom made to protect the underlying tooth and also improve its outward appearance.
 Dental crowns can be made from a number of materials – porcelain, metal, all resin, all ceramic and porcelain bonded to metal.
 Different types of dental crowns have different advantages – for example, metal crowns are the strongest whereas all porcelain crowns can look almost identical to a natural tooth.